kmonad/kmonad/README.md

 `uinput` subsystem to write events to the operating system.
 If you want to be able to run KMonad without using sudo (highly recommended to avoid sudo wherever possible), you will need to ensure that your user is part of the `uinput` group.
-On most linux's this can be achieved by:
+On most Linux's this can be achieved by:

 ``` shell
 sudo usermod -aG uinput username